A-kly/School-Vault/PSYCH 258/Topic 4 - Perception.md

 ## What is Perception?

-- can be defined in terms of ------- processes, like receptor activation and neural firing
+- can be defined in terms of ==sensory== processes, like receptor activation and neural firing
-- or in terms of ------ activity that mediates between sensation and awareness, interpreting what our senses tell us
+- or in terms of ==mental== activity that mediates between sensation and awareness, interpreting what our senses tell us

-**---------**:
+**Sensation**:

-- process of -------- energy or chemicals in the environment in terms of neural signals
+- process of ==endocing== energy or chemicals in the environment in terms of neural signals
 - a basic experience elicited by a simple stimulus
 - more concerned with your own physical ----------